Flood testing a shower pan. I get several calls per year about showers that are leaking.

 The “Wingnut style” test plug

 I’ve tried many different drain plugs.
-The least expensive are the kind that have a wing nut on the top.
+The least expensive are the kind that has a wing nut on the top.
 You simply tighten the plug until it seals.

 In my experience, these are reasonably tough to tighten.
 It might seem simple until you get the plug recessed down into the drain and have to tighten it.
 It has to be tightened quite tightly.